 How to Stop Dogs from Chewing

-Here are some quick tips to help stop your dog from inappropriate chewing.
+Here are 5 quick tips to help stop your dog from inappropriate chewing:

 1. Dog-proof your house and put away items that you don’t want your dog chewing on.
 When you have to leave the house, put your dog in a contained area like a crate or an area of the house where he can’t get into trouble.